Byaidu/PDFMathTranslate/docs/APIS.md

 In a more flexible way, you can communicate with the program using HTTP protocols, if:

-1. You have the backend installed & running
+1. Install and run backend

    ```bash
    pip install pdf2zh[backend]